MahdiBM/CRRateLimitTester/README.md

 The rate limit seems to be set at `80`.
 Testing with rate set at `80` or less will always succeed, and with `81` and above you'll always get the `429 Too Many Requests` error.

+# Bonus

+You can test other APIs rate limits as well as long as they use a Bearer token for authorization.
+You'll just need to enter the other API's url in the tester route.